ThinkR-open/attachment/README.md

 # attachment

 The goal of attachment is to help to deal with package dependencies during package development.
-It also gives usefull tools to install or list missing packages used inside Rscripts or Rmds.
+It also gives useful tools to install or list missing packages used inside Rscripts or Rmds.

 When building a package, we have to add `@importFrom` in our